oracle/solaris-openstack-utils/os_kilo_setup/README.md

 Username: $TENANT_NET_LIST_username
 Password: $ADMIN_PASSWORD

-- [ ] To use commands env files can be sourced.
+- [ ] To use commands environment files can be sourced.
 For example:

 ```
 $ source ./env/admin_proj_0000.env